microsoft/SPTAG/README.md

 This project welcomes contributions and suggestions from all the users.

-We use GitHub issues for tracking bugs.
+We use [GitHub issues](https://github.com/Microsoft/SPTAG/issues) for tracking suggestions and bugs.

 ## **License**
 The entire codebase is under [MIT license](https://github.com/Microsoft/SPTAG/blob/master/LICENSE)